La Sa Ra

 Lalgudi Saptarishi Ramamrutham (30 October 1915 – 30 October 2007) was an eminent Tamil novelist, who authored 300 short stories, 6 novels and 10 collections of essays.
 He won Sahitya Akademi Award for his contributions to Tamil literature.
 He died on his ninety-Second birthday.

 Early life and education

 His ancestors were natives of Lalgudi, Trichy District and one of the writers of the Manikodi era.
 He spent his entire childhood and adolescent years in Ayyampettai village near Kanchipuram.
 His father took special care on his son and personally home tutored him advanced Tamil and English that instilled in him a love of Tamil and English Classics even at an early age.
 He studied from 8th to 10 Standard in Government School.
 He started writing when he was 20, originally in English and then changed over to Tamil.
 He worked for the Punjab National Bank for 30 years and settled down in Chennai after his retirement.

+Family

+La.
+Sa.
+Ramamirtham was married to Hymavathi.
+They had four sons and one daughter — Jayaraman, Kannan, Chandrasekaran, and Srikanth, and a daughter named Gayathri.

+Srikanth, known by his pen name **La.
+Ra.
+Ananthapadmanaban**, is the youngest son of La.
+Sa.
+Ramamirtham.
+He is a Tamil fiction writer recognized for his distinctive storytelling style and for continuing his father’s literary legacy.
+He has published over 127 independent Tamil short stories on Amazon Kindle, including notable works such as *Akka*, *Harthy*, *Pilot*, *Thanimai*, *Thagappan*, *Adaiyaalam*, and *Penn*.